hickassogdf/hickassogdf/README.md

 #Hello, I'm Henrique Mazetti

-- 🔭 I’m currently working as fullstack
+- 🔭 I’m currently working as a Senior Full-Stack Developer
 - 📫 How to reach me: henriquemazettiferraz@outlook.com